tamunoWoks/Statistics/hypothesis_testing.md

 | $H_a$         | Represents a suspected effect or difference           |
 | p-value       | Tells you how likely your result is, if $H_0$ is true |
 | Decision Rule | Compare p-value to $\alpha$ to accept or reject $H_0$ |

+> Hypothesis testing is a cornerstone of inferential statistics.
+It helps us decide whether what we observe is statistically significant or just due to chance.